mProjectsCode/obsidian-style-settings-compiler/README.md

 # Style Settings Compiler

-An experiment with the goal of makeing style settings easier to write.
+An experiment with the goal of making style settings easier to write.